 Props: Anything that an actor holds while on stage--a cane, book or rubber chicken.
-Can you think of anything that was held on-stage today?

-Downstage: the area closest to the audience--a long time ago stages were built at angles with the lower part towards the audience and the higher part away from the audience.
+Downstage: the area closest to the audience -- a long time ago stages were built at angles.

-Upstage: The area away from the audience--like the back wall of a stage, but you knew that from the last definition--right?
+Upstage: The area away from the audience-- like the back wall of a stage.

-Director: The person who told the actors where to go while they were onstage and helped them create the characters they would play.
+Director: The person who tells the actors where to go while they are on-stage and helped them create the characters they would play.

-Costumes: The wigs, clothing and glasses that the actors wore to help flush out their characters.
-In today's play you met a farmer and some animals--would the costumes be different if the characters were different?
+Costumes: The wigs, clothing and glasses that the actors wear to help flesh out their characters.

-Auditions: How an actor gets a role is by auditioning, they may have to interview, pretend to be a character from the play, read something from it, etc. We go to Memphis every year and watch over 1000 actors audition for our company!
+Auditions: How an actor gets a role is by auditioning.
+They may have to interview, pretend to be a character from the play, read something from it, etc.

-Set designer: The person who decided what should be on the background and who painted or created it.
+Set designer: The person who decides what should be on the background and who paints or creates it.